hikui/EMControllerManager/README.en.md

 	// Initialize properties using two methods
 	UIViewController *vc = [cm createViewControllerInstanceNamed:@"Test1" withPropertyValues:@{@"color":[UIColor redColor],@"number":@(1)}];

 `createViewControllerInstanceNamed:withPropertyValues:` will create an instance of a configured class.
 You can pass a dictionary through `PropertyValues`.
 How these values are handled depends on the instance.
-If it conforms the `EMControllerManagerInitProtocol` and responds to `initializePropertiesWithDictionary:`, then this method will be called, otherwise, the values in the dictionary will be injected into the instance directly by KVC.
+If it conforms the `EMControllerManagerInitProtocol` and responds to `initializePropertiesWithDictionary:`, then this method will be called.
+Otherwise, the values in the dictionary will be injected into the instance directly by KVC.